lee-zhg/intro-appid/README.md

-# Secure Application Deployed to Kubernetes Cluster with App ID Service in IBM Cloud
+# Secure Application deployed to Kubernetes Cluster with App ID Service in IBM Cloud

 ## Introduction